 Sony's Cyber-shot DSC-H70 has some very strong features for a camera in its price range, and its image quality is very good.
-In fact, for a sub-$200 camera with a small built-in flash, the H70's image results in low light are surprisingly good, some of the best I've seen in a camera in this price range.
+In fact, for a sub-$200 camera with a small built-in flash, I found in my Sony H70 review that the H70's image results in low light are surprisingly good, some of the best I've seen in a camera in this price range.

 The H70 has some issues with response times, as its autofocus can be a bit slow, in both low light and in outdoor lighting, which means you may miss a few spontaneous photos.
 The camera's shot-to-shot delays are troublesome, too, but its image quality is strong enough to overcome these issues most of the time.

 - Flash photo image quality is outstanding for a camera in this price range

 - LCD is clear and bright, even in direct sunlight